smarthomej/addons/bundles/org.smarthomej.transform.math/README.md

 - `MULTIPLY`: multiply the state by a value
 - `ADD`: add a value to the state
-- `DIVIDE`: dive the state by a value
+- `DIVIDE`: divide the state by a value
 - `BITAND`: perform a bit-wise AND of the state and a mask
 - `BITOR`: perform a bit-wise OR of the state and a mask
 - `BITXOR`: perform a bit-wise exclusive-OR of the state and a mask